Published: April 2024. Updated April 2025

 This resource is designed to provide insights into how to identify the difference that co-production is making in your work.
-After learning from previous research and speaking to people working with co-production and people with lived experience, we learnt that there are three key areas within impact that are the most relevant.
-While the focus is on understanding impact, we have included sections on co-production achievements (short-term outcomes), benefits, feedback and evaluation of the process.
-In this resource, we provide a definition for each of these sections to help you choose what you need most and access the right information.
+After learning from previous research and speaking to people working in co-production and people with lived experience, we learnt that there are three key areas within impact that are the most important While the focus is on understanding impact, we have included sections on co-production achievements (short-term outcomes), benefits, feedback and evaluation of the process.
+We provide a definition for each of these sections to help you choose what you need most and get the right information.

 Who is this resource for?

-This resource is designed to support co-production groups, social care workers, and organisations who want to demonstrate the impact of co-production and who want to facilitate the impact assessment process with people with lived experience.
-The resource offers a more accessible version of impact assessment with insights to encourage the development of tailored approaches to fit specific needs.
+This resource is designed to support co-production groups, people working in social care, and organisations who want to show the impact of co-production and who want to have conversations with and include people with lived experience in the impact assessment process.
+The resource offers a more accessible version of impact assessment with information about how to tailor approaches to fit your specific needs.

-This resource was developed with the support of individuals with lived experience and co-production professionals.
-We thank all individuals from Active Prospects who took part in the steering group and all members of the SCIE Fliers co-production group for their contribution.
+This resource was developed with the support of individuals with lived experience and co-production workers.
+We thank all individuals from the Proactive Community who took part in the steering group and all members of the SCIE Fliers co-production group and SCIE’s co-production steering group for their contribution.

 Co-production impact